November 2021 | latest update: 12.09.2023 | by Lili & Sahra

-This year, Adobe’s study predicts that the Christmas holiday season (with Black Friday as the starting event) will bring in over $200 billion in revenue.
-The actual figures will largely depend on the circumstances surrounding Black Friday, including potential COVID restrictions, rising energy prices, and many other uncertainties that seem to plague us these years.
+Adobe predicts that the holiday season will bring in $211.7 billion in revenue.
+The actual figures will largely depend on the circumstances surrounding Black Friday and many other uncertainties that seem to plague us these years.

 Let’s take a look at the most important advantages of Black Friday for brands.
 Due to the large quantity of shoppers, brands have a higher exposure to consumers and thus a bigger chance of making new sales.
 And if you play your cards right, these shoppers can be turned from one-time buyers into loyal customers.

 Although customer-retention isn’t exactly high when it comes to Black Friday shoppers (in fact, 64% of retailers report losing them after that one purchase), you don’t have to give up these one-time shoppers as customers.

 With the right nurturing techniques, including follow-up, fast customer service, and retargeting, these customers have a much higher chance of returning to your brand and buying from you again.

 But unfortunately, opportunities are not the only thing Black Friday has in store for brands.

 Due to the sheer size of shopping crowds, there’s a much higher chance of fake or grey market products slipping through the cracks.
 This is especially true for online marketplaces that are already infested by these IP-infringing products that hurt your brand.